 Think about what you need in your house!

 Having an auto-lock will be safer; yet, having it can be more expensive.
-Is okay that your apartment has a unit bath or you prefer to have a separate bathroom and toilet?
+Is it okay that your apartment has a unit bath, or you prefer to have a separate bathroom and toilet?
 Do you need a home delivery box?
 Some apartments only have the post box, but no home delivery box.

 If you often buy things online and you opt for an apartment with just normal post box, you may have to check whether there are convenience stores near your apartment or not.

 View the layout and check if you are fine with the shape of your room.
 In Japan, you might encounter rooms that are in weird shape like a triangle or bathroom set in a strange place.
 The layout is an essential material to judge as well.

 Reach out to more than one real estate agent